-The Court fixes time-limits for the filing of written pleadings
+Extension of the time-limits for the filing of written pleadings

-THE HAGUE, 16 September 1999.
-The International Court of Justice (ICJ) has fixed time-limits for the filing of written pleadings in the case concerning Application of the Convention on the Prevention and Punishment of the Crime of Genocide (Croatia v.
+THE HAGUE, 17 March 2000.
+The President of the International Court of Justice (ICJ) has extended the time-limits for the filing of written pleadings in the case concerning Application of the Convention on the Prevention and Punishment of the Crime of Genocide (Croatia v.
 Yugoslavia).

-In an Order dated 14 September 1999, the Court fixed 14 March 2000 as the time-limit for the filing of a Memorial by Croatia and 14 September 2000 as the time-limit for the filing of a Counter-Memorial by Yugoslavia.
+By an Order dated 10 March 2000, President Gilbert Guillaume extended to 14 September 2000 the time-limit for the filing of a Memorial by the Republic of Croatia and to 14 September 2001 the time-limit for the filing of a Counter-Memorial by the Federal Republic of Yugoslavia.
+This extension was made on the request of Croatia and after the views of Yugoslavia had been ascertained.